CNN sets first Biden-Trump presidential debate for June 27 in Atlanta

 - Oops!Something went wrong.Please try again later.

-Donald Trump, then president, answers a question as Joe Biden, the Democratic presidential nominee, listens during the second and final presidential debate at Belmont University on Oct.
+Former President Donald Trump answers a question as Joe Biden, then the Democratic presidential candidate, listens during the second and final presidential debate at Belmont University on Oct.
 22, 2020, in Nashville, Tennessee.
 (Morry Gash-Pool/Getty Images)

-WASHINGTON — CNN announced Wednesday that it will host a debate between President Joe Biden and presumptive Republican presidential nominee Donald Trump at the network’s Atlanta studios on June 27.
+WASHINGTON — CNN will host a debate between President Joe Biden and presumptive Republican presidential nominee Donald Trump at the network’s Atlanta studios on June 27.

-CNN said there would be no audience present for the debate and moderators will be announced later.
+CNN said Wednesday there would be no audience for the debate and moderators will be announced later.

 A second debate will be hosted by ABC News on Sept.
 10 in which both candidates have agreed to partake, according to ABC News.